-This post is Part Two of our trip to Walt Disney World in Florida in October 2017.
+This post, all about Pirate Island Adventure Golf and our day at Epcot, is Part Two in a travel diaries series about our trip to Walt Disney World in Florida in October 2017.
 You can read Part One, all about the gorgeous villa we stayed in and our first ever visit to The Magic Kingdom, here.

 After our adventures at The Magic Kingdom yesterday everyone was pretty worn out.
 I hadn’t anticipated quite how much all the walking would take it out of the girls, and when you combine it with the overwhelming amount of things to see and do and take in with all of your senses, it’s far more tiring than you might think!
 When I was initially researching our trip I realised that there is so much more to the Orlando area than the Disney Parks and so I’d made a list of places we could visit in between the park days.
 I wanted to give us plenty of options to choose from even though I knew that we probably wouldn’t be able to do everything.